ValeriiZhyla/spring_learning_notes/Spring Data JPA/CRUD Repository.md

 We have to create an interface for database connection.
-If we want simple CRUD database, then we can extend class Crudrepository<Class, PrimaryKeyType>.
+If we want simple CRUD operations, then we can extend class CrudRepository<Class, PrimaryKeyType>.

 Only create an interface, and extend the class.
 No further code.
 Not a joke.
 ```java